A common question is do you recommend the SAP Cloud Integration (CPI) tool over SAP PI/PO. I was asked why when to select what and why.

 - Migrate from SAP PI/PO to SAP CPI

-If you have less than 50 interfaces, I would go with a migration to SAP CPI.
+If you have less than 100 interfaces, I would go with a migration to SAP Cloud Integration.
 An SAP CPI migration will likely cost more than a PI, but you will save in not having to install a new landscape and perform the migration.
 In the long run you would not need to upgrade multiply times.

-I wrote a guide on how you can migrate from SAP PI to SAP CPI.
+I wrote a guide on how you can migrate from SAP PI to SAP Cloud Integration and we have a tool to manage the migration.

-If you have more than 50 interfaces you may want to migrate/upgrade to SAP PI/PO 7.5.
-Then later perform a migration to SAP CPI, once a migration tool is there you can upgrade.
+If you have more than 200 interfaces, you may want to migrate/upgrade to SAP PI/PO 7.5.
+Then later perform a migration to SAP Cloud Integration, once a migration tool is there you can upgrade.

-If you have BPMN/ccBPM consider if you can migrate them to CPI on PI or in Cloud.
+If you have BPMN/ccBPM consider if you can converting them to CPI iFlows or the Cloud BPMN.

 Already on PI/PO 7.5